Skip to content

 If you’re taking the whole family out for a day in the sun, some beaches might suit your needs better than others.
 Many of these sand beaches offer paddle board and kayak rentals, nearby playgrounds, and bathrooms.

-• Waterfront Park, Sister Bay: Situated right in downtown Sister Bay, the nearby pavilion frequently offers live music and is just steps from local dining and shopping options.
+Situated right in downtown Sister Bay, the nearby pavilion frequently offers live music and is just steps from local dining and shopping options

-• Whitefish Dunes State Park: Find plenty of room for the whole family on this mile-long sand beach that is often called one of the best beaches in Wisconsin.
-The beach area offers a
+Find plenty of room for the whole family on this mile-long sand beach that is often called one of the best beaches in Wisconsin.

 Lesser-Known Beaches